yaokai-liu/xParse/README.md

 Match a group is match the xParse regexp in it.

 **Feature 1:**
-When creating a group, there will create a label name to it, and the label's name always is a number, according to the `(`'s orders.
+When creating a group, there will create a refer for it, and name the refer always is a number, according to the `(`'s orders.

 ### Branch